melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 any other type meaning that functions can be declared to take pairs as arguments and return pairs as results just as well as they can accept integers and return strings.
-As an example, here is a function that, given a readius value, returns a pair containing the circumference and the area of a circle:
+As an example, here is a function that, given a radius value, returns a pair containing the circumference and the area of a circle:

 ```fsharp